Kuno Wittmer: Later career

 Prior to the 2020 Michelin Pilot Challenge season, Wittmer joined AWA Racing's McLaren entry in the Grand Sport class.
 Wittmer took pole in his first race with AWA, with a half-second advantage over Tyler McQuarrie in second.
+Travel challenges related to the COVID-19 pandemic restricted the entry to that sole appearance over the course of the year.
+The duo returned to MPC competition in 2021 and kicked off the season with a victory at Daytona before adding another two rounds later at Mid-Ohio.
+Wittmer returned to the podium during the final round at Road Atlanta, and concluded the season fifth in the drivers' championship.